hanrichard/Notebook/interview_react_js.md

 Integrating React into a traditional MVC framework requires some additional configuration.
 The code complexity increases with inline templating and JSX.
 Too many smaller components leading to over engineering or boilerplate.

+### What are error boundaries in React v16?
+Error boundaries are components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.